Wine During Pregnancy What’s The True Story

-The United States isn’t the only nation that urges teetotaling: the departments of health and wellness in Ireland, New Zealand, and Australia also suggest that expecting women to avoid drinking.
+The United States isn’t the only nation that urges going sober.
+The departments of health in Ireland, New Zealand, and Australia condemn alcohol during pregnancy.

 However, reports are starting to accumulate that suggest the odd drink here or there is not such a big deal.
 A collection of 5 research studies carried out in Denmark revealed that, as of age 5, the children of moms who had drunk sparingly while pregnant experienced very little ill effects.

 In 2010 British report discovered that youngsters born to moderate drinkers fared better on intellectual advancement examinations than the children of abstainers.

 However, women are reminded that the alcohol industry is not adverse to sponsoring ‘research’ that promotes the use of its products.
 Recently in Canada, Big Alcohol managed to shut down an attempt to warn drinkers of the cancer risks attached to their brands.

 The Royal College of Obstetricians and Gynecologists has said that “women ought to avoid drinking substantial quantities of alcohol when pregnant but there is little proof that consuming 1 to 2 units one or two times a week is detrimental”.